Piece-Of-Schmidt/NEClass/README.md

 * **Context-Aware**: Distinguishes between entities based on their role in a sentence (e.g., "Germany" as a geographical location vs. "Germany" as a political actor in a sports or political context).
 * **Lightweight & Fast**: Optimized with **Unsloth** and **4-bit quantization** for high-speed inference on consumer-grade GPUs.
 * **End-to-End Pipeline**: Handles intelligent text splitting (preserving sentence boundaries), NER extraction, and LLM classification in a single call.
-* **NER-Agnostic**: While the classifier is fixed, the initial extraction is compatible with most Hugging Face NER models (defaulting to RoBERTa-multilingual).
+* **NER-Agnostic Extraction**: While the classifier is fixed, the initial extraction is compatible with most Hugging Face NER models.
+By default, it utilizes the multilingual RoBERTa model by [Schelb et al. (2022)](https://dl.acm.org/doi/10.1145/3487553.3524237).

 ---